 A growing body of evidence on the prevalence of CCSVI among people living with MS suggest that CCSVI is not associated with MS, and based on recent preliminary findings, venoplasty was shown to be ineffective as a treatment for MS. Researchers suggest that continued discrepancies in results between studies may be attributed to inconsistencies in imaging techniques, training of personnel, and interpretation of results.
 As well, some studies challenge the validity of the proposed diagnostic criteria for CCSVI.

 There are potential complications associated with CCSVI-related procedures.

 As with any invasive procedure, there is risk.
 There is general agreement that balloon angioplasty has less risk than the treatment of CCSVI involving stents.
 Please read our Risks and Safety section for more detailed information.

 Individuals who have obtained CCSVI-related procedures are self-reporting quality of life benefits (e.g., less fatigue, warmer limbs, better balance).

 These self-reported benefits are often of limited duration.

-The MS Society recognizes that people living with MS want more answers about CCSVI and we continue to fund the Canadian CCSVI clinical trial led by Dr. Anthony Traboulsee.
+The MS Society acknowledges people living with MS will want more information about the results of the Canadian CCSVI clinical trial.